9cb14c1ec0/opentaxsolver/OTS_2018/0_README.txt

 	- State Income Taxes for California, Ohio, New Jersey, Virginia, Pennsylvania, New York, Massachusetts, and North Carolina.
 	  All updated for 2018 Tax-Year.
-Also contains a new Automatic PDF Form-Fillout function:
+Also contains an Automatic PDF Form-Fillout function:
 	- Supports all Federal Forms and State Forms.
 	  Saves time by filling out many of the numbers.
 	  You may still need to enter some information or check boxes that are not handled by OTS.
 	  Tested to work properly with many viewers.
+	- You can edit your forms with Libre-Office.

 -----------------------------------------------------------
 --- This package contains executables for RPLCSTRNG_01 ---